shushantrishav/Go_URL_Shortner/README.md

 * **Logging Practices:** Application logs are directed to `stdout` and `stderr` streams, which are subsequently captured by Docker and Render's respective logging infrastructures, and are accessible from their administrative dashboards.
 These logs are not directly exposed to the frontend interface.

 * **Rate Limiter Key Considerations:** The current rate limiting mechanism utilizes the client's `r.RemoteAddr` (IP address) as the primary key.
 For robust production deployments (e.g., behind a load balancer that may modify `X-Forwarded-For` headers), or to implement rate limiting on a per-user basis, it may be necessary to adapt this approach to leverage a unique user identifier derived from an authentication system.
+* **Cross-Origin Resource Sharing (CORS) Configuration:**
+The API incorporates CORS middleware (github.com/rs/cors) to manage cross-origin requests from web browsers.
+For development purposes, http://localhost:5500 is explicitly permitted as an allowed origin.
+In production environments, it is imperative to configure AllowedOrigins to exclusively include the precise URL(s) of your frontend application to maintain optimal security.
+The current configuration explicitly allows requests from:

+   * http://localhost:5500 (for local frontend development)

+   * The API is configured to allow GET, POST, and OPTIONS methods, and the Content-Type header, with credentials allowed.
+This setup ensures that your frontend application can communicate securely with the API across different origins.

 ## 9. Scope for Future Development